-The site is located along a railway adjacent to Blackrock Park, Blackrock, Dublin 4.
-The site is located approximately 8 km southeast of Dublin City Centre.
-The site is centred on Irish Grid reference O 20994 29845 at an altitude of approximately 1.8 m above ordnance datum.
+The site is located adjacent to the River Dodder in Herbert Park, Donnybrook, Dublin 4.
+The site is located approximately 5km south of Dublin City Centre and is centred on Irish Grid reference O 17735 31728.

-A site walkover survey was carried out by RSK on 6th November 2019.
-The findings are summarised below.
+A site walkover survey was carried out by RSK on 5th November 2019.
+The site walkover consisted of observations made 250 meters both north and south along the indicative leak cable line.
+The findings are summarized below.
 The site walkover photographs are included in Appendix B.